BobbyChristianson/RestConsumerTicketmaster/README.md

-The rest endpoint will be at `http://localhost:8080/artist/` Call if from terminal with curl
+The rest endpoint will be at `http://localhost:8080/` Call `http://localhost:8080/artist/` from any terminal session with curl
 <img width="418" alt="screenShott" src="https://user-images.githubusercontent.com/25803933/169246798-de147a8b-426b-49d5-a20d-8ad0a0adaefc.png">

 OR

 Call it in the browser.
+However, the browser verion does not support new line characters.
 <img width="935" alt="Screen Shot 2022-05-19 at 12 59 33 AM" src="https://user-images.githubusercontent.com/25803933/169246778-6be37829-040b-4300-b72b-1061b03ec4e4.png">